-Psychological, cultural and spiritual harm is dependent on the values and experiences of individual consumers, which makes identifying specific examples difficult.
+Psychological, cultural and spiritual harm is dependent on the values and experiences of individual consumers and whānau, which makes identifying specific examples difficult.
 When rating an event, engage with the consumer and whānau to identify their perspective and ability to function as a result.
-For example, consider the psychological effect when consent isn't obtained before an examination or procedure, not offering the opportunity for whānau support in the room during a procedure or care providers not being supportive of tino rangatiratanga, and dismissing or undermining consumer wishes.
+For example, consider the psychological effect on a consumer when consent isn't obtained before an examination or procedure.

+Psychological, cultural and spiritual harm can result from such events as unconsented student involvement, not being offered the opportunity for whānau support in the room during a procedure, care providers not being supportive of tino rangatiratanga and providers dismissing or undermining consumer wishes.

-SAC 1 - Death or harm causing severe loss of function and/or requiring lifesaving intervention
+SAC 1 - Severe: death or harm causing severe loss of function and/or requiring life-saving intervention

-- Not related to natural course of illness or treatment - Differs from the immediate expected outcome of care - · Can be physical, psychological, cultural or spiritual - Delay in care (excluding weather or unscheduled maintenance) that results in death or immediate lifesaving interventions.
+- Not related to natural course of illness or treatment - Differs from the immediate expected outcome of care - Can be physical, psychological, cultural or spiritual - Delay in care (excluding weather or unscheduled maintenance) that results in death or immediate lifesaving interventions.
 For example, diversion of resources, delay in clinician, aircraft or ambulance availability - Delay or lack of availability of most appropriate method of inter-hospital transfer leading to death or life-saving interventions prior to, or during transfer - Delay in response due to lower acuity call prioritisation causing death. - Delayed recognition of patient deterioration resulting in cardiopulmonary resuscitation, severe loss of function or death. - Medication or treatment plan error resulting in death or the need for permanent therapy (eg, renal dialysis) - Fall during the provision of care resulting in death.
-Includes falls from equipment (eg, Stretcher or carry chair). - An accessible advance directive1 is not followed which leads to the delivery of treatment the person has stated they do not want.
+Includes falls from equipment (eg, Stretcher or carry chair). - An accessible advance directive is not followed which leads to the delivery of treatment the person has stated they do not want.